-From Hong Kong Wetland Park to the Botanical Garden, there are plenty of wonderful places to watch wild animals, farm animals, fish, birds and more in Hong Kong.
+From Hong Kong Zoological and Botanical Gardens to Kadoori Farm, there are plenty of wonderful places to watch animals fish, birds and more in Hong Kong.
 Here are some of the best places to see and interact with Hong Kong animals.

 Editor’s note: We at Sassy Mama care very much about how animals are treated and housed.
 If you visit any of the locations mentioned here and see something you don’t like, you can contact the Hong Kong SPCA on its 24-hour hotline: 2711 1000 or contact the Agriculture, Fisheries and Conservation Department (AFCD).